DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 However, we need to take a closer look here.
-Although some of the plans for the Volkskrant building have failed, we have seen that it has been a case of *failing forward*.
-In fact, it seems to us that *failing forward* represents the limit of achievement for this kind of practical engagement with a system whose rules and values one is essentially opposed to.
+Although some of the plans for the Volkskrant building have failed, we have seen that it has been a case of failing forward.
+In fact, it seems to us that failing forward represents the limit of achievement for this kind of practical engagement with a system whose rules and values one is essentially opposed to.
 This is to say that given the conflicting sets of values between a relatively weak actor such as Urban Resort and 'the system’ (the city administration, the market, etc.), it should be clear that in the long run, success will be determined by the logic of the powers that be.
-Thus, in a way, outright success was never really in the cards for Urban Resort. *Failing forward*, could then be described as a mode of activism defined by the ethos of *performative defiance*: rather than ‘resisting’ the power of the state and the market, one engages with them in order to find out practically where new openings and spaces for alternative social practices are.
+Thus, in a way, outright success was never really in the cards for Urban Resort.
+Failing forward, could then be described as a mode of activism defined by the ethos of performative defiance: rather than ‘resisting’ the power of the state and the market, one engages with them in order to find out practically where new openings and spaces for alternative social practices are.
 This kind of strategy always involves